constlo/STM32_FCU/README.md

 - ESCs may not turn on at the same time, leading to unbalanced flight or some of the motors not starting at all.
 This may be due to calibration issues.
 - Loose wires were an issue in ealy testing, leading to potential fire hazards due to stripped wires.
 - The control scheme is very primitive, and the analog stick values from the transmitter are very noisy.
+Some form of smoothing will be required.

 Improvements for the future:
 - VTX slot for the FCU